 We take a look at some of the best high street bank accounts in the UK including some of the best business bank accounts for small businesses.
 The majority of high street banks charge a monthly fee to use their business accounts as well as fees for transactions that occur on the account.
 Some business owners may prefer to use high street banks compared to the newer app-only banks that have no access to a branch as many high street banks offer overdrafts and business loans.
 All high street banks also offer the added security of protection from the FSCS which is not the case for all app-only banks on the market.

 Virgin Money - great for free money management tools

 Virgin Money offers different business accounts depending on whether your company's annual turnover is more or less than £6.5million.
-Here we look at Virgin Money's Business Current account for businesses with an annual turnover of less than £6.5million.
-If you have a relatively new business that was established up to 12 months ago, or you are new to Virgin Money you may be able to benefit from 25 months of free business banking.
-A cash limit of £250,000 does apply.
-If not, there is a monthly account fee of £6.50.
-Virgin Money business current account customers can also benefit from smart money management tools and up to 0.35% cashback on purchases made with a business debit card.
-More information on the Virgin Money Business Current account can be found on the Virgin Money website.
+Here we look at Virgin Money's new M Account for Business, designed for businesses with an annual turnover of less than £1million.
+There is a variety of business current accounts to choose from and the main business current account has up to 25 months of free banking.
+More information on the Virgin Money Business Current accounts can be found on the Virgin Money website.

 - 0.35% cashback

 - Business insights dashboard